The Pro-Line Building Blog

 The roof trusses are attached directly to the posts, which are supported by a solid foundation.
 Purlins and girts provide extra support so the building can withstand vertical and horizontal forces, such as powerful winds.
 Due to the structure’s interlocking frame, loads (like heavy snow or a second story) are transferred to the ground or the building’s foundation.

 Let’s dissect each critical piece that makes up a building’s wood-frame construction.
-By the end of this article, you should have a better understanding of the most essential components of a post-frame building.
-That way, you can have more productive (and less confusing) conversations with your builder when it comes time to create your own space.
+This guide will give you a clearer understanding of the core components of a Pro-Line post-frame structure—so you can confidently collaborate with your builder and make informed design choices.

 Posts/Columns